google/WebFundamentals/src/content/en/updates/2018/10/watch-video-using-picture-in-picture.md

 Chrome's implementation follows this pattern.
 This means users can only play one Picture-in-Picture video at a time.
 You should expect users to exit Picture-in-Picture even when you didn't ask for it.

+Warning: Listen to Picture-in-Picture events instead of waiting for promises to update your media player controls for instance as video can enter and leave Picture-in-Picture at any time (e.g. user clicks some browser context menu or Picture-in-Picture is triggered automatically).

 The new `enterpictureinpicture` and `leavepictureinpicture` event handlers let us tailor the experience for users.
 It could be anything from browsing a